mehermadhu/4dof_scara/README.md

 ```
 ### CAN bus setting
 ```
+sudo ip link set can0 down
-sudo ip link set can0 up type can bitrate 1000000 sudo ifconfig can0 txqueuelen 65536 reboot
+sudo ip link set can0 type can bitrate 500000 sudo ip link set can0 txqueuelen 1000  # adjust as needed sudo ip link set can0 up

+reboot
 ```
 ### CAN driver verification